A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The action of the master symmetries on the tau-functions

-which, using the definition of the Plücker coordinates \eqref{Plucker} and formula \eqref{master tau}, establishes the result. \end{proof} \begin{remark} \emph{After \cite{HV} was completed, we noticed that Corollary \ref{unitary matrix model}, which can be seen as a particular case of our result recalled in \eqref{virtauint}, had already been obtained by Bowick, Morozov and Shevitz \cite{BMS}, using the Lagrangian approach \cite{MM} to derive Virasoro constraints.
-However, these authors didn't notice the commutation relations \eqref{Virasoro L} of the centerless Virasoro algebra.
-In contrast with Corollary \ref{unitary matrix model}, the partition function of the Hermitian matrix model (which is a tau-function of the Toda lattice hierarchy) and the partition function of 2d-quantum gravity (which is a tau-function of the KdV hierarchy) are characterized by Virasoro constraints $L_k \tau(t)=0,k\geq-1$, corresponding to "half of" a Virasoro algebra, see \cite{AVM1,DVV,FKN,HH,KS,M,MM} for the form of the operators $L_k$ in those cases.} \end{remark}
+which, using the def\/inition of the Pl\"ucker coordinates~\eqref{Plucker} and formula~\eqref{master tau}, establishes the result. \end{proof} \begin{Remark} After~\cite{HV} was completed, we found out that Corollary~\ref{unitary matrix model}, which can be seen as a~particular case of our result recalled in~\eqref{virtauint}, had already been obtained by Bowick, Morozov and Shevitz~\cite{BMS}, using the Lagrangian approach~\cite{MM} to derive Virasoro constraints.
+However, these authors didn't notice the commutation relations~\eqref{Virasoro L} of the centerless Virasoro algebra.
+In contrast with Corollary~\ref{unitary matrix model}, the partition function of the Hermitian matrix model (which is a~tau-function of the Toda lattice hierarchy) and the partition function of 2d-quantum gravity (which is a~tau-function of the KdV hierarchy) are characterized by Virasoro constraints $L_k \tau(t)=0$, $k\geq-1$, corresponding to ``half of'' a~Virasoro algebra, see~\cite{AVM1,DVV,FKN,HH,KS,M,MM} for the explicit form of the operators~$L_k$ in those cases. \end{Remark}

-Actually, in the proof of Theorem \ref{Virasoro constraints theorem}, we shall need to know that the operators $L_k^{(n)}, k\in \mathbb{Z}$, satisfy the commutation relations of the centerless Virasoro algebra.
-For the convenience of the reader we repeat the proof given in \cite{HV}.
-Consider the complex Lie algebra $\mathcal{A}$ given by the direct sum of two commuting copies of the Heisenberg algebra with bases $\{\hbar_a,a_j|j\in\mathbb{Z}\}$ and $\{\hbar_b,b_j|j\in\mathbb{Z}\}$ and defining commutation relations
+Actually, in the proof of Theorem~\ref{Virasoro constraints theorem}, we shall need to know that the operators $L_k^{(n)}$, $k\in \mathbb{Z}$, satisfy the commutation relations of the centerless Virasoro algebra.
+For the convenience of the reader we repeat the proof given in~\cite{HV}.
+Consider the complex Lie algebra $\mathcal{A}$ given by the direct sum of two commuting copies of the Heisenberg algebra with bases $\{\hbar_a,a_j\,|\,j\in\mathbb{Z}\}$ and $\{\hbar_b,b_j\,|\,j\in\mathbb{Z}\}$ and def\/ining commutation relations

 with $j,k\in\mathbb{Z}$.
-Let $\mathcal{B}$ be the space of formal power series in the variables $t_1,t_2,\dots$ and $s_1,s_2,\dots$, and consider the following representation of $\mathcal{A}$ in $\mathcal{B}$
+Let $\mathcal{B}$ be the space of formal power series in the variables $t_1, t_2, \dots$ and $s_1, s_2, \dots$, and consider the following representation of~$\mathcal{A}$ in~$\mathcal{B}$